According to many growers, some best dragon fruit varieties for commercial grow are:

 Also, many people wonder:

-This may be because they produce pretty small fruits compared to the other varieties.
-They weigh around 0.3-0.5 lb & are about 4 inches long.
+This may be because Sugar Dragon S8 produces pretty small fruits compared to the other varieties.
+They weigh around 0.3-0.5 lb (136-226 grams) & are about 4 inches (10 cm) long.

-S8 also has quite thin skin.
-This means they can get bruised easily & would decrease in value if it is so.
+S8 skin is also quite thin.
+This means they can get bruised easily & would decrease in value easily if so.
 This also means more handling care is needed compared to the thicker skin ones.

-But for pollen, it is A+.
-If you love the taste, Sugar Dragon is a great one to grow for enjoyment.
+But for pollen, Sugar Dragon is one of the best or A+.
+If you love the taste, this is another great one to grow for enjoyment.

 Share or pin this post!